Bare necessities, those simple bare necessities!

-Curries were always a huge hit every time we made them.
-It’s so good and so cheap.
-The curry and coconut milk aren’t that cheap but we often bought a few of them when they were on sale to save more.
-Add whatever vegetables are on sale, and noodles (alway cheap) and YUM!
+Curries were always delicious every time we made them.
+The curry and coconut milk weren’t that cheap, but we often bought a few of them when they were on sale to save more.
+Add whatever vegetables are on sale and noodles (always cheap), and YUM!
 We often had leftovers too!

-Sometimes it would be pizza, maybe pasta with veggies, veggies with potato/rice…
+Sometimes we had pizza, maybe pasta with veggies, or veggies with potatoes/rice.

-Just so you know… We didn’t have to cook every meal and we didn’t pay for every meal we had throughout the year.
+Just so you know, we didn’t have to cook or pay for every meal we had throughout the year.
 We both worked in the hospitality industry, which here in Australia, usually feeds you.
-So we might have lunch or dinner at our work for free, or we were even able to bring something home.
+So, we might have lunch or dinner at work for free, or we were able to bring something home.

-- Don’t shop at the grocery store at major intersections.
+- Don’t shop at grocery stores at major intersections.
 For example, the Melbourne Woolworths at Southern Cross Station, a major train station in the city, is more expensive than the Woolies near my house in Carlton.

 - Shop more often.
-Food won’t go off as quick and you can wait for a deal to happen rather than force yourself to buy everything on the day you decide to go.
-We usually go twice a week or more.
+Food won’t go off as quickly, and you can wait for a deal rather than force yourself to buy everything on the day you shop.
+We usually went to the store twice each week, sometimes more.

-- Don’t go so cheap you’re eating unhealthy.
-We didn’t spend that much and we ate pretty decent!
-A few examples are we would wait for the pricey jam to go on sale rather than buying the cheapest that’s mostly sugar, or the better brand of peanut butter…things like that.
-Don’t be gross and unhealthy!
-It’s not worth it, spend the extra few bucks, we did and we still didn’t spend that much!
+- Don’t buy food so cheap that you’re eating unhealthy.
+We didn’t spend that much and we ate pretty decently!
+For instance, we would wait for the pricey jam to go on sale rather than buying the cheapest that’s mostly sugar, and we would buy the higher quality brand of peanut butter.
+Don’t be gross and unhealthy; it’s not worth it.
+Spending a few extra bucks on healthier items won’t break the bank.

 - Know WHEN to go shopping.
-Like mentioned, food can go on sale later at night, or maybe there’s a special sale rack set up at a certain time.
-Don’t be shy to ask your local store if they have some special times when things go on sale.
+Food can go on sale in the evenings or a special rack sale might go up at certain times.
+Don’t be shy to ask your local store if they have special times when things go on sale.

 Food Goals: (per person)

-Gumtree and Facebook.
-This is how we ended up with both of our places.
+Gumtree and Facebook are how we ended up with both of our places.

-Gumtree lead us to many places in Melbourne, and we thankfully had the ability to be picky because we were staying at a friend’s house.
-We waited two weeks to find the best spot and it was the very last place we saw.
+Gumtree led us to many places in Melbourne, and we, thankfully, could be picky because we were staying at a friend’s house.
+We spent two weeks searching for the best spot and we chose the very last place we saw.

-Darwin was way easier.
-The first place we saw, we took.
-It was the right location, price range, and had everything we needed.
-We found it because I was in a Facebook group for Darwin and that was it!
+Darwin was much easier since we took the first place we saw.
+It was the right location, within our price range, and it had everything we needed.
+We found it because I was in a Facebook group for Darwin!

-There are other choices like Flatmates.com, but we didn’t have much luck and it’s not as easy to reach the other user unless you pay for upgrades and what not.
+There are other places to search for apartments like Flatmates.com, but we didn’t have much luck.
+It’s not easy to contact the other user unless you pay for upgrades.